AldoReyes84/About-me/README.md

 Go back to [Aldo Reyes Portfolio](https://aldoreyes84.github.io/AldoReyes.github.io/)

 # About Me

+## How I Work

+My approach to business intelligence is rooted in the belief that any data can be transformed into valuable insights, as long as it meets basic quality standards, as long as we have access to the right elements, the data structure remains consistent, regardless of the source, platform, or tool, while there are many methods to aggregate and present data, these can be researched, learned, and applied effectively.

+My main focus is transforming data into actionable insights that answer key business questions.

+When visualizing data, I aim to create clear, easy-to-read dashboards using best design practices such as contrast, alignment, spacing, consistency, and emphasis on the most relevant information.

+I truly enjoy working in teams, sharing knowledge, and learning from others.

 ## General Info
 My name is Aldo Reyes.
 I'm 41 years old and currently living in Mexico City.